mesoozw/axiosx/README.md

   import router from './router'
   import store from './store'

-  import axiosx, {API} from './axiosx' import urls from './urls' import axiosConfig from './axios.config'
+  import axiosx, {API} from 'axiosx-api' import urls from './urls' import axiosConfig from './axios.config'